WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 }
 ```

-Now open your browser and check the service in Icinga2 again.
+Now open your browser and check the service in Icinga 2 again.
 You'll see that it has **NOT**
 changed yet.
 This behavior is intentional: in order to avoid triggering actions accidentally,
 the _tornado-send-event_ command executes no actions by default.
 We can tell tornado to actually